Anna Mária BALÁZS

 After graduating in 1954, I crossed the street as a 1st-year student in the 6-year Architecture program in the Faculty of Engineering of McGill University.
 I didn’t expect to be one of the first women to graduate from Architecture in 1960.

-The following years were interesting.
-My partner and I took a one-year life-changing road trip to Central and South America.
+The years following graduation were interesting.
+After about a year of working, my partner and I took a one-year life-changing road trip to Central and South America.

-Just a quick side-note: starting in Hungary, followed by France, then Canada, I had about 5-6 years of formal schooling, in three countries, in three languages, and multiple cultures.
+Just a quick side-note: starting in Hungary, followed by France and then Canada, I had about 5-6 years of formal schooling in three countries, in three languages and multiple cultures.

 Flashback

-Near the end of the trip to South America, we were on a Brazilian governmental flight from Lima, Peru, to Sao Paulo, Brazil, when the plane landed to refuel in northern Chile.
-We were to spend the night.
+Near the end of the trip to South America, we were on a Brazilian governmental flight from Lima, Peru, to São Paulo, Brazil.
+The plane landed to refuel in northern Chile, where we were to spend the night.

-As we stepped into the immigration verification area, I had a major, unprecedented, flash-back to the period under the German Nazi occupation:
+As we stepped into the Chilean immigration verification area, I had a major, unprecedented flashback to the period under the German Nazi occupation:

 “They are wearing German uniforms,” I answered.